WildanMZaki/wizelib/README.md

 logz.json(objectData);
 // Outputs: stringified dataObject to json format

-// You can store this json to file to just by adding:
+// You can store this stringified json to file too just by adding:
 .record()
 ```